 Have to-go bags or boxes.

 This tip is probably a given.
 BUT what you probably haven’t thought of is keeping those to-go containers hidden until later in the evening.
 Open up your cookie table during dinner so that guests can eat some for dessert.
-However, consider waiting until during the dancing portion of the evening to let them fill up on cookies to take home.
-Otherwise, guests will fill up their bags WAY TOO EARLY, meaning your cookie table will look pretty sparse sooner than you want.
+However, consider waiting until during the dancing portion of the evening to put out your to-go containers.
+Otherwise, guests will fill up their bags or boxes WAAAAY TOO EARLY, meaning your cookie table will look pretty sparse sooner than you want.
 Make ‘em wait a little bit to fill up 😉